Have you ever heard the term “render blocking” and didn’t know what it was?

 In this article, we’ll discuss the impact of render-blocking on website performance and user experience, and provide strategies for fixing render-blocking issues.

-What is “render blocking”?
+What is “render blocking resources”?

 The impact of “render blocking”